SeiryuZ/HemeWeb/proposal/README.md

 In measuring these 3 criteria, I will run a usability testing at the evaluation period.
 I will use direct observation, with semi-structured interview technique to capture the desired metrics.
 More details will be provided in the methodology section.

-Also, to support these claims, I will develop an experimental web application called HemeWeb.
-HemeWeb will use container technology to run HemeLB simulations on cloud infrastructure.
-It will be the basis of future deployment in other commodity hardware infrastructure.
-For instance, Hospitals would want patient-related simulations to run on their own infrastructures.